zszach23/zszach23/README.md

 - 🔭 I’m currently working on ...

-  * Building a VR Green Arrow game with Unreal Engine.
+  * Building an AR productivity app in Unity for Tap 4 Technologies.
+  * Creating an Autonomous Drone Swarm Simulation in Unreal Engine 5 for Lockheed Martin.